deval245/veridex/README.md

 ## Abstract

-VERIDEX V9.1 introduces a **Policy-Latent Diffusion Network (PLD-Net)**—a novel architecture that achieves **80.6% accuracy** on multi-country content rating prediction, representing a **+3.5% improvement** over previous state-of-the-art.
+VERIDEX V9.1 introduces a **Policy-Latent Diffusion Network (PLD-Net)**—a novel architecture that achieves **80.6% validation accuracy** and **80.3% test accuracy** on multi-country content rating prediction, representing a **+3.48% improvement** over the V2 baseline (77.12%) and **+1.95% over V8.1** (78.65% validation).
 PLD-Net combines frozen text and cultural embeddings with a policy-aware learning system that extracts interpretable rating factors (violence, sexual content, profanity, fear, drugs, themes) through hierarchical multi-head attention, then employs an uncertainty-weighted ensemble to dynamically balance predictions.

-**Key Innovation**: Instead of fine-tuning the entire model, we freeze the strong baseline (V8.1, 77.1% accuracy) and learn a complementary policy-aware network that captures interpretable rating factors, then intelligently ensemble both predictions based on per-sample uncertainty.
+**Key Innovation**: Instead of fine-tuning the entire model, we freeze the strong baseline (V8.1, 78.65% validation accuracy) and learn a complementary policy-aware network that captures interpretable rating factors, then intelligently ensemble both predictions based on per-sample uncertainty.

 ---